resin-studio/ballistic/README.md

         - can we use standard deviation to measure this?
 7. Find rows in data with really bad fit / poor correctness.
     - e.g. examples at the standard deviation boundary.
-8. construct predicate that
+8. construct type that
     - requires next fitness probability >= current fitness prob.
     - TODO: can abstract automata encode this constraint?
 9. terminate if no better solution can be found.
-10. update constraint with conjunction of new range and either goto 2
+10. update universe with conjunction of new type and goto 2

 ## glossary
 - given an architecture y = mx + b